sebastianbirk/coursera-deep-learning-specialization/README.md

 | File / folder                         | Description
 |-------------------------------------|-----------------------------------------------------------------
 | `neural-networks-and-deep-learning` | Contains the source code for the "Neural Networks and Deep Learning" course.
-This includes numpy basics, building a logistic regression model as NN
+This includes jupyter notebooks for numpy basics and for building a logistic regression model as NN.
 | `README.md`                         | This README file.